LeonAckermann/EEG-Artifact-Detection/README.md

 ## Setup on Vast.ai

 In case you'd like to train our models for the purpose of reproducing our findings, you'll most likely need a GPU.
-The following instructions will guide you through the setup of a virtual machine over the cloud computing provider "vast.ai".
+The following instructions will guide you through the setup of a virtual machine over the popular cloud computing provider vast.ai.

 1. Generate ssh keypair for connection with server by executing `ssh-keygen -t rsa -b 4096``